Night1099/PBRHeightBatch/README.md

 to run

-Open terminal in direcotry with height.exe
+Open terminal in directory with height.exe

 Example Command
 ```